TOI-2285b: A 1.7 Earth-radius Planet Near the Habitable Zone around a Nearby M Dwarf

 Figure~\ref{fig:Menv_map} shows the contour map of the atmospheric mass fraction as a function of $M_{\rm p}$ and $X_{\rm w}$.
 For a given $X_{\rm w}$, the atmospheric mass is found to decrease with increasing $M_{\rm p}$, because the radius of the H$_2$O layer becomes large, except for a small-$M_{\rm p}$ range ($\lesssim$~1.0~$M_\oplus$) where the gravitational compressibility of the atmosphere is significantly effective.
 For a given $M_{\rm p}$, the atmospheric mass is found to decrease with increasing $X_{\rm w}$, because the radius of the H$_2$O layer increases.
 The amount of atmospheric gas determines the temperature and pressure at the interface between the atmosphere and the H$_2$O layer, and thus the phase of H$_2$O in the interior.
 As indicated in the figure, the solutions are categorized into four regions in the $M_{\rm p}-X_{\rm w}$ plane: (I) the entire H$_2$O layer consists of super critical water; (II) a liquid water layer exists on top of a super critical water layer; (III) a liquid water layer exists on top of a high-pressure-ice layer; (IV) the entire H$_2$O layer consists of liquid water, or partially vaporized.
 For liquid water to exist in the interior\revA{ (i.e., II--IV)}, the atmospheric mass fraction must be small enough ($\lesssim$~0.5\%). \revA{Note that, however, even if the planet still retains such a small amount of hydrogen atmosphere, it could be lost in $\sim$Gyr via photoevaporation \citep[e.g.,][]{2017ApJ...847...29O}.}

-To further constrain the bulk composition of the planet, firstly, it is critical \revC{to further constrain the planetary mass from additional RV observations.
-The RV semi-amplitude of TOI-2285 is expected to be $\sim3 \times (M_p/8M_\oplus)$~m~s$^{-1}$, which is within the reach of the current facilities as demonstrated by the achieved RV precision in this work ($\sim$3--4~m~s$^{-1}$).} Besides, because the mass and radius alone are still not enough to completely solve for the bulk composition, atmospheric investigations through transmission spectroscopy will be key to further look into the planetary composition and potential habitability. \revC{Using Equation (1) of \cite{2018PASP..130k4401K}, the transit spectroscopic metric (TSM) is estimated to be $23.3 \times (4 M_\oplus/M_p)$, which makes} such observations feasible with current and upcoming facilities like HST, JWST, and Ariel.
+To constrain the bulk composition of the planet further, first, it is critical \revC{to constrain the planetary mass from additional RV observations further.
+The RV semi-amplitude of TOI-2285 is expected to be $\sim3 \times (M_p/8M_\oplus)$~m~s$^{-1}$, which is within the reach of the current facilities as demonstrated by the achieved RV precision in this work ($\sim$3--4~m~s$^{-1}$).} Besides, because the mass and radius alone are still not enough to solve completely for the bulk composition, atmospheric investigations through transmission spectroscopy will be key to look into the planetary composition and potential habitability further. \revC{Using Equation (1) of \cite{2018PASP..130k4401K}, the transit spectroscopic metric (TSM) is estimated to be $23.3 \times (4 M_\oplus/M_p)$, which makes} such observations feasible with current and upcoming facilities like HST, JWST, and Ariel.

 \begin{ack}